At least one person was killed in a powerful earthquake near the Mexican city of Acapulco | ExBulletin

 Mexico’s National Civil Defense said it is conducting reviews in 10 states, but has not received reports of casualties or serious damage.

-In Mexico City, more than 320 kilometers (nearly 200 miles) away, the ground shook for about a minute in some parts of the capital, but the tremor was less pronounced in other parts.
+In Mexico City, the ground shook for about a minute in some parts of the capital, but the shaking was less noticeable in other parts.
 Some people evacuated their buildings for a while, but quickly went back inside on a rainy night.

 “I was at home with my mom and my dog and the seismic alert started coming up,” said Claudia Guarneros, the makeup artist.
 My mother was in another room and I started calling her.
-The house started moving and in the last part of the earthquake the electricity went out and we couldn’t see anything, we saw some things falling.”
+The house started moving, and in the last part of the earthquake the electricity went out and we couldn’t see anything, we saw some things fall down.”

 Hernandez heard the seismic warning and put it out before the ground started shaking.
 He said the abandoned building next to his house continued to collapse and whine for three minutes after the shaking stopped.
 Asked if he was concerned about the damaged building next door, he said, “Always, always.”